 Internal Audit reports its findings and the agreed actions, target dates and responsible owners to the relevant Audit Committee(s), Senior Management and Line Management as appropriate.

-The status of outstanding issues is reviewed regularly and reported to Management periodically.
-Internal Audit also performs validation work for issues which Management represents as having been completed, again using a risk-based approach.
+The status of outstanding action plans is reviewed regularly and reported to Management periodically.
+Internal Audit also performs validation work for significant issues which Management represents as having been completed.

-The Audit Committee, a sub-committee of the Board, has satisfied itself as to the adequacy and sufficiency of Internal Audit resources.
+The Audit Committee, a sub-committee of the Board, satisfies itself as to the adequacy and sufficiency of Internal Audit resources.
 A copy of the Internal Audit Charter is available upon request.